jthingelstad/thingles.github.io/_posts/2017/2017-05-19-using-project-templates.md

 ### Multiple Instances

 One area where templates can be great is when you have multiple instances of the same thing with a slight variation.
 The best example I have for this is doing performance reviews.
-I have to write several of them and each one has multiple steps.
-They are mostly direct copies of each other but the person is different and possibly the dates.
+I have to write several of them, and each one has multiple steps.
+They are mostly direct copies of each other, but the person is different and possibly the dates.
 To make this easier I create a template and then run it for each person and can quickly build the multiple sets of projects that I need to get done for this process.

 ### Infrequent Activities